GitMasterJatin/ai-tutor/CONTRIBUTING.md

 If you have any questions, feel free to open an issue or start a discussion.

-Thank you for helping make AI Tutor better!
+Quick Thank you for helping make AI Tutor better !